TahirPervez/ai-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 Waymo uses LIDAR and HD maps to navigate through terraine.
 This differs from some competitors in the reliance on the maps, as well as the usage of LIDAR rather than just cameras.

+A primary goal of Waymo is to ensure safety of the roads by removing the number one cause of car accidents: human error.
+Accordiung to the National Highway Traffic Safety Administration (17), approximately 94% of crashes in the US are due to human error.
+> A critical reason can be assigned to a driver, vehicle, or environ- ment.
+Normally, one critical reason was assigned per crash, based upon NMVCCS researcher’s crash assessment.
+The critical reason was assigned to the driver in an estimated 94 percent (±2.2%) of the crashes (Table 1).
+In addition, the critical reason was assigned to the vehicle in an estimated 2 percent (±0.7%) and to the environ- ment in about 2 percent (±1.3%) of the crashes.
 ## Issues

 * What major issues has the company faced?